Table Content

 2. Independence Day

-It is a federal holiday and also a holiday in all 50 states and other US territories on July 4th.
+The Fourth of July is a federal holiday as well as a holiday in all 50 states and other US territories.

 Happy Independence Day of USA (July 4): Timeline, Q & A and Facts About Happy Independence Day of USA (July 4): Timeline, Q & A and Facts About